jimmycgz/kubernetes/README.md

 # Kubernetes playground on local PC Mac OS

+Refer to cka.md for how to setup everything manually.

 ### Task List
 * Setup 3 VMs via Vagrant and VirtualBox
 * Test #1 Associate PV=>PVC=>Pod